 According to another study, the chance of dying while riding a motorcycle accident is 21% per vehicle mile traveled.

-When it comes to motorcyclists, some statistics are essential to know for you.
+When it comes to motorcycle accidents, some statistics are essential to know.
 These statistics can help you understand how a motorcycle accident happens and how some factors affect the chances of surviving a motorcycle accident.
 Now, let’s dive deep into the aspects and statistics.

 Your chances of Surviving a Motorcycle Accident in Your Lifetime

-We have the answer if you’re wondering how likely you are to die in a motorcycle accident in your whole life.
-Be informed that 1 out of every 899 riders died in motor accidents during the first half of 2019.
+We have the answer if you’re wondering how likely you are to die in a motorcycle accident.
+The short answer is that 1 out of every 899 riders died during the first half of 2019 in motor accidents.
 A recent statistic from NHTSA shows that one person dies every 13 hours due to motorcycle accidents.
-And another study shows that motorcycle deaths per year are increasing.

 However, a report published by the American Medical Association’s Injury Report Group, the odds of dying in a motorbike crash in 2022 has increased to 1 out of every 100 motorcyclists.
-Road hazards, bad situations, and fatalities are some responsible factors for that increase.
+Road hazards, situations, and fatalities have increased widely nowadays.
+Keep in mind that some motorcycle malfunctions make motorcycles crash too.

 And if you explore whether you can survive a motorcycle crash, you can understand what factors influence the chances of an accident.
 Knowing this information will help you take safety precautions and avoid minor and even major accidents.
 We will be discussing this topic further below.